ocen-john/inforrouter/README.md

-# inforrouter
+# inforouter
-Tool for Importing Documents into Info Router
+Use this Tool for Importing Documents into Info Router